-During the year ended June 30, 2015, the Organization received \$128,675 from GIT and \$48,004 from GTF to purchase furniture and refurbish the day care center facility.
-As these restricted funds were used for their intended purpose in the year received, these balances are included in unrestricted contributions.
+During the year ended June 30, 2016, the Organization received \$3,545 from GIT to purchase furniture or refurbish the day care center facility.
+During the year ended June 30, 2015, the Organization received \$128,675 from GIT and \$48,004 from GTF for these purposes.
+As these restricted funds were used for their intended purpose during the year received, they are reflected as unrestricted contributions in 2016 and 2015, respectively.

 Under the MOU (see Note 2), the Organization provides child care services beneficial to GIT.
-In accordance with this agreement, during the years ended June 30, 2015 and 2014, GIT provided unrestricted contributions of \$107,839 and \$94,431 which were used to fully or partially pay the management contract fees described in Note 3.
-During the year ended June 30, 2014, GIT provided an additional unrestricted contribution of \$15,109 for general operations of the Organization.
+In accordance with this agreement, during the years ended June 30, 2016 and 2015, GIT provided unrestricted contributions of \$42,363 and \$107,839 which were used to fully or partially pay the management contract fees described in Note 3.
+During the year ended June 30, 2016, GIT provided an additional unrestricted contribution of \$2,896 for general operations of the Organization.

-The Organization also receives administrative and other services provided by employees of GIT.
-The value of these services is estimated at \$43,215 and \$42,680 for the years ended June 30, 2015 and 2014, based on the estimated amount of time spent rendering services to the Organization at the employees' compensation rates.
+The Organization receives administrative and other services provided by employees of GIT.
+The value of these services is estimated at \$31,377 and \$43,215 for the years ended June 30, 2016 and 2015, based on the estimated amount of time spent rendering services to the Organization at the employees' compensation rates.
 These amounts are included in management services revenue and management and general expense in the accompanying Statements of Activities.

-During the years ended June 30, 2015 and 2014, GIT also provided repair and maintenance services for the Organization's physical facility of \$2,325 and \$1,944, and supplies, telecommunications, and other administrative resources for the Organization's programs of \$853 and \$1,026.
+During the years ended June 30, 2016 and 2015, GIT also provided, or purchased on behalf of, the Organization repair and maintenance services totaling \$40,367 and \$2,325, and supplies, telecommunications, insurance, and other administrative resources for the Organization's programs totaling \$19,339 and \$853.
 These balances are included in unrestricted contributions and in program service expenses in the accompanying Statements of Activities.

-During each of the years ended June 30, 2015 and 2014, the Organization received \$50,000 from GTF which may be used for general operating purposes.
+During each of the years ended June 30, 2016 and 2015, the Organization received unrestricted contributions of \$50,000 from GTF.